Roger Lee (architect)

-Education
+Early life and education

+Roger Lun Yuen Lee was born on February 19, 1920, in San Francisco, California.
+His mother was May Choy Chan born Napa, and his father was Yum Lee, born in China.

-He received his bachelor's degree in Arts and Architecture from the University of California, Berkeley, and graduated in 1941 with top design honors.
+He received his bachelor's degree in 1941, in arts and architecture from the University of California, Berkeley, with top design honors.
 As a student, he was a member of the Delta Sigma Chi, the Honorary Architecture Fraternity.

 Career

-During 1941 and 1945, while the U.S. was engaged in World War II, he worked on designing U.S. Post Offices, and served as an Assistant Engineer with the U.S. Engineers office in Honolulu working on various defense projects.
-Following the war he practiced for a year with a number of firms in the Los Angeles area, and returned to the Bay Area in 1947 where he was associated with architect Fred Langhorst.
+During 1941 and 1945, while the U.S. was engaged in World War II, he worked on designing U.S. Post Offices, and served as an assistant engineer with the U.S. Army Corps of Engineers office in Honolulu, working on various defense projects.
+Following the war he practiced for a year with a number of firms in the Los Angeles area, and returned to the San Francisco Bay Area in 1947 where he was associated as a draftsman for architect Fred Langhorst (Frederick Lothian Langhorst).

 Lee was noted for the "grace and clarity" of his residential designs which made him one of the foremost proponents of the Bay Region Style after World War II.
 He received a number of awards and honors including "America's Best Small Houses, 1949" for his own Berkeley residence; an Award of Merit in the American Institute of Architects (AIA) Honor Awards Program, 1955 for the George Channing residence in Sausalito; and First Honor award in the AIA "Homes for Better Living Program, 1956" for the William Wilkinson House in Orinda.
 Irene Wilkinson stated that she loves her house because "it is unpretentious and harmonizes with nature."

-In 1957, the London Architectural Review recognized him as one of forty U.S. architects who have "made personal contributions to American Architecture."
+In 1957, the London Architectural Review recognized him as one of forty U.S. architects who have "made personal contributions to American Architecture".
 During the course of his California practice he designed nearly 100 residences, and a small number of apartments, housing projects, recreational facilities, and churches.
 In 1955 he designed a series of "Universal Homes" in Kensington CA.

 According to Weinstein, he helped introduce a "new way of living" using modernist designs.
 In 1949, Architectural Forum devoted three pages to a cluster of six El Cerrito homes designed by Lee with the headline "Modern design: Out West the customer is starting to demand it."
-Lee influenced other architects, including Case Study House (#26) architect Beverly (David) Thorne and Paffard Keatinge-Clay, both of whom had interned under Lee.
+Lee influenced other architects, including Case Study House (#26) architect Beverly (David) Thorne, and Paffard Keatinge-Clay, both of whom had interned under Lee.

+In 1963, Lee became the president of the AIA East Bay chapter, and was also named a Fellow of the American Institute of Architects the same year.